 The SaaS industry is growing at a tremendous rate.
 In fact, the SaaS market is expected to reach $157 billion by 2021 end.
-Interestingly, a lot of businesses are using the recurring bill model to offer their services.
-Companies like Freshdesk, Intercom and Slack are examples of the recurring bill model.
+Interestingly, a lot of businesses are using the recurring billing model to offer their services.
+Companies like Freshdesk, Intercom and Slack are examples of the recurring billing model.

 Ecommerce and Online Retailers

-Ecommerce shops have moved to the recurring bill model as it leads to a higher customer retention ratio.
+Ecommerce shops have moved to this model as it leads to a higher customer retention ratio.
 Moreover, it has resulted in more accurate business predictability.

-However, running a business on a recurring bill model may not be as easy as it sounds.
+However, running a business on a subscription businesss may not be as easy as it sounds.

 While a fixed recurring price model is convenient, it might not work for utility services like electricity charges.
-So, how can businesses come up with a recurring bill model that caters to their needs?
+So, how can businesses come up with a model that caters to their needs?

 Let’s find out.

-Types of Recurring Bill: Choosing What Suits You
+Types of Recurring Billing: Choosing What Suits You

-Now, a recurring bill can be of three major types.
+Now, a recurring billing can be of three major types.
 The type of bill will depend on the nature of the product/ service as well as the consumer behaviour.